-Health The Hospital for Tropical Diseases in London recommends that you are up to date with inoculations against Polio, Tetanus, Diphtheria and Hepatitis A. It also recommends you are up to date with Yellow Fever (a booster is needed after 10 years) and that you carry a valid yellow fever certificate with you - you may be required to show this when entering Kenya (generally only if entering from another tropical country) because of an episode of transmission of Yellow Fever in Kenya during the last five years.
+Health The Hospital for Tropical Diseases in London recommends that you are up to date with inoculations against Polio, Tetanus, Diphtheria and Hepatitis A. It also recommends you are vaccinated for Yellow Fever and that you carry a valid yellow fever certificate with you (all Yellow Fever vaccination certificates are now valid for life) - you may be required to show this when entering Kenya (generally only if entering from another tropical country) because of an episode of transmission of Yellow Fever in Kenya during the last five years.
 Rabies, Cholera and Typhoid may also be recommended in certain situations.
 You will also be advised to take anti-Malaria tablets - you should consult a health professional for further and more detailed advice about this.
-DRAFT 18/12/13